SUMMARY

 We all know about the Seven Wonders of the World, an ancient list once compiled to celebrate the incredible achievements of human civilization.
-More recently, a modern-day a Swiss company called the New7Wonders compiled a new list of World Wonders.
+More recently, a modern-day Swiss company called the New7Wonders compiled a new list of World Wonders.
 But did you know the same company also put together a list of the Seven Wonders of the Natural World, as voted for by 500 million members of the public in 2011?
-The public chose these seven locations for their breath-taking beauty, natural diversity, ecological importance, location and historical legacy.
+The public chose these seven locations for their breathtaking beauty, natural diversity, ecological importance, location, and historical legacy.
 (Bearing in mind this is one of several lists of natural wonders that exist in the world.)
 Read on to learn about these must-see natural hot spots for the most intrepid explorers.

 1. Iguazu Falls, Argentina and Brazil

-Iguazu falls are a series of waterfalls on the Iguazu River.
+Iguazu Falls are a series of waterfalls on the Iguazu River.
 They border the Argentine province of Misiones and the Brazilian state of Paraná, near the city of Curitiba.
 Incredibly, Iguazu is the largest waterfall system in the world, at 82 meters high and an incredible 2,700 meters wide.
 This natural phenomenon is a true sight to behold, and UNESCO named it a World Heritage Site in 1984.
 The surrounding landscape is equally impressive, forming two areas of Natural Park on either side of the river.

 2. Table Mountain, South Africa

 The aptly named Table Mountain is a flat-topped mountain that overlooks Cape Town in South Africa.
 Such is its national importance, the mountain appears in the Cape Town flag, and other government insignia.
 The mountain’s distinctive, level tip covers an area of around 3km.
-From here, dramatically steep cliffs drop down its sides.
+From here, dramatic cliffs drop down its sides.
 In colder times of year, the mountain’s flat top collects orographic clouds.
 Locals sometimes refer to them as a “tablecloth.”
 Legend has it the white puffs are the result of a smoking competition between the Devil and a local pirate called Van Hunks.

 3. Ha Long Bay, Vietnam